 While we have shared quite a bit above to hopefully help you prepare for this hike, here’s a little bit more about our experience on the trail.

-We arrived at the overflow parking lot for Observation Point around 7 AM, right before sunrise, and were the only car in the medium sized dirt lot.
+We arrived at the previously allowed overflow parking lot for Observation Point around 7 AM, right before sunrise, and were the only car in the medium sized dirt lot.
 We packed up our gear and hit the trail a few minutes later, with our first task being the 0.5 mile hike to the trailhead, along a very rutted, dirt road.
 We were very thankful we didn’t drive this road in our van, but it would be doable with the right vehicle